 - Green Colored Pencil — Prismacolor Chartreuse

-- PanPastel — Pearlescent Pink (from our designer set)
+- PanPastel — Pearlescent Red (from our Designer Set)

 - Green Floral Tape — Lia Griffth Ferns & Moss

 - Clear Fixative Spray